Set these goals for the new year and reach new levels of success

 Strike a Balance

 Burnout is one of the most common causes of turnover in a nonprofit organization.
-Nonprofit fundraisers are required to bring stamina, heart, and creativity on a daily basis to meet critical goals.
-Falling short of these goals has major consequences for populations in need of these resources.
+Nonprofit fundraisers are required to bring stamina, heart, and creativity daily to meet critical goals.
+Falling short of these goals has major consequences for populations needing these resources.

 Fundraisers take their work home with them.
-It’s hard to leave work at work, because there’s always more to be done when there’s a fundraising goal to be met.
-But your fundraising will suffer when you don’t take the time to personally recharge.
+It's hard to leave work at work because there's always more to be done when a fundraising goal is met.
+But your fundraising will suffer when you don't take the time to recharge personally.

 One career fundraiser at a nonprofit hospice gave great advice for those new to the resource development game: